IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

   * Standard clusters:
     (a) If you already have a public VLAN set up in your IBM Cloud Classic Infrastructure (SoftLayer) account for that zone, enter the ID of the public VLAN.<br/>
     (b) If you want to connect your worker nodes to a private VLAN only, do not specify this option.
+* `pod_subnet` - (Optional, Forces new resource,String) Specify a custom subnet CIDR to provide private IP addresses for pods.
+The subnet must be at least '/23' or larger.
+For more info, refer [here](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#pod-subnet).
+* `service_subnet` - (Optional, Forces new resource,String) Specify a custom subnet CIDR to provide private IP addresses for services.
+The subnet must be at least '/24' or larger.
+For more info, refer [here](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#service-subnet).
 * `private_vlan_id` - (Optional, Forces new resource, string) The private VLAN of the worker node.
 You can retrieve the value by running the ibmcloud ks vlans <data-center> command in the IBM Cloud CLI.
   * Free clusters: You must not specify any private VLAN.
 Your free cluster is automatically connected to a private VLAN that is owned by IBM.
   * Standard clusters:<br/>